Josephrp/CoinPanion/README.md

 The reason for the extra .1 ETH is for Gas fees.
 This funding will allow Alon to support Rahul for two months.

-The he clicks on the button Coin Someone.
+Then he clicks on the button Coin Someone.
 A modal pops up where Alon enters the ETH address of Rahul.
 He enters 1 ETH per month and clicks Send.
 1 ETH is instantly sent from the CoinVault to Rahul.
 The CoinVault also schedules to send another 1 ETH in a month.
 Every time the CoinVault sends a subscription payment, it also schedules the next one.

-When the CoinVault starts to get low on currency, will be empty before next payment, it sends an email notification to Alon.
+When the CoinVault starts to get low on currency or will be empty before next payment, it sends a chat message to Alon.

 When a CoinVault is empty it stops sending out coins until it is replenished.